You are here

 The average U.S. automobile emits approximately one pound of CO2 for every mile driven.
 But it’s more than just the CO2, automobiles also release Volatile Organic Compounds (VOCs), nitrogen oxides (NOx), CO and other particles.
 Commuting by biking or walking emits no carbon, reduces congestion on campus, and encourages healthy, active living.
 Commuting by bus or carpooling reduces carbon versus single-driver vehicles as well.
 With a commitment from the campus community to reducing emissions, we can all breathe easier.

 The U-PASS Program is an innovative partnership between UMD and the Duluth Transit Authority to encourage use of public transportation at UMD.
-Unlimited, free rides are provided for students, faculty and staff anytime, anywhere around the Twin Ports area.
+Unlimited, free rides are provided for students anytime, anywhere around the Twin Ports area.
+A $10 per semester student service fee helps cover the cost of the U-PASS program.
+Staff and faculty (even part-time!) can purchase a U-PASS for only $50 for the year, via payroll deduction!

-The program was designed to reduce on-campus traffic and decongest campus parking.
+The program was designed to reduce on-campus traffic and reduce congestion in campus parking.

 Through student, faculty, and staff use of the U-Pass program in 2007, UMD successfully prevented 349 metric tons of carbon dioxide (CO2) equivalent emissions.
 An amount equal to 39,258 gallons of gasoline or the amount of carbon sequestered annually by 79.3 acres of pine or fir forests.